fsaneii-cubic/secure-mqtt/tlspubsub/README.md

 Secure MQTT using SSL/TLS

+1. Create a subdirectory called client-certs.
-1. All the clients keys are placed in client-certs
+2. Locate all the clients keys and certs in client-certs directory.
-2. All the broker keys are located in mosquitto-certs.
-Copy the mosquitto certs in the mosquitto directory some location similar to the following:
+3. Copy the mosquitto broker certs in the mosquitto directory such as followings:

 /Mosquitto/config/certs